 All occupied burrowing owl burrows within the merged survey area were recorded.
 Depending on the location of the burrow, the respective projects (BRGP, ENGP, and MBGP) will have different potential impacts.
-Occupied burrowing owl burrows that are located within the 656-foot (200-meter) buffer or along IID canals or drains will not be permanently impacted (excavated or physically disturbed) by project activities.
+Occupied burrows that are located within the 656-foot (200 meter) buffer or along IID canals or drains will not be permanently impacted (excavated or physically disturbed) by project activities.
 Burrows within the buffers and along IID features may have temporary impacts that can be managed by implementation of construction avoidance measures.
-Burrows located in the 656-foot (200-meter) buffer may have a construction avoidance buffer that extends into the proposed projects' BSA.
-Potential permanent impacts to occupied burrowing owl burrows are only within the respective projects' BSA and not associated with an IID feature.
+Burrows located in the 656-foot (200 meter) buffer may have a construction avoidance buffer that extends into the proposed projects' BSA.
+Potential permanent impacts to occupied burrows are only within the respective projects' BSA and not associated with an IID feature.
 Potential permanent impacts would require excavation and physical disturbance to the occupied burrow.
+Of the merged BSA, 399.4 acres (161.63 hectares) are permanent impacts, and 1,339.8 acres (542.2 hectares) are temporary impacts.